AndriiKudriaiev/splice-bot/README.md

 for it to work it`s required three steps

-1 start forwarding all incoming trafic from telegram or web users wia ngrok (cd to directory, source .venv/bin/activate, ngrok 8000) it is important to keep track of your active port, so that all API can communicate with each other
+1 install ngrok start forwarding all incoming trafic from telegram or web users wia ngrok (cd to directory, source .venv/bin/activate, ngrok 8000) it is important to keep track of your active port, so that all API can communicate with each other

 2 initialise webapp server(cd to directory, source .venv/bin/activate, uvicorn webapp:app --reload)